Galaxy S21 Ultra 5G review: Second time's the charm for Samsung's premier phone

 The Galaxy S21 Ultra 5G, unveiled alongside Samsung's Galaxy S21 and S21 Plus phones, proves that sometimes you have to do something twice to get it right.
 While just as bold as last year's Galaxy S20 Ultra, the S21 Ultra is a refined second take on the Ultra concept.
 There's still the 100x Space Zoom, but it's easier to use.
-There is still the "big for sake of being big" design, but it looks much more appealing.
+There is still the "big for the sake of being big" design, but it looks much more appealing.
 And there's still a high price, but at $1,200 (£1,149, AU$1,849) it costs $200 less than the S20 Ultra in the US.
+The whole Galaxy S21 lineup is officially on sale today -- here's how you can buy one.

 If you want the absolute best specs and features, the S21 Ultra will undoubtedly seem appealing.
 The phone will also attract camera nerds, thanks to the improvements Samsung made to the cameras.
 And with the addition of S-Pen support -- it's the first Galaxy S phone to use the stylus -- the S21 Ultra will likely catch the eye of Galaxy Note users looking for a different option.